jasonwalsh/nest-python/README.md

 1. Install PIP and Python 2.7:
    [https://zaiste.net/posts/installing\_python\_27\_on\_osx\_with\_homebrew/](https://zaiste.net/posts/installing_python_27_on_osx_with_homebrew/)<br/>
-1. Download the sample app.
-You can modify it if you want any of the following options:
+1. Clone or download this sample code.
+You can modify it to use these options:
    * (Optional) Use Redis sessions
      You can use Redis for Flask server-side sessions instead of the default Flask cookie based sessions.
      *  Install Redis for your environment: [https://redis.io](http://redis.io)